OpenXcom/OpenXcom/README.txt

 Microprose, licensed under the GPL and written in C++ / SDL.
 See more info at the website: http://openxcom.org

-Uses modified code from SDL and SDL_gfx.
+Uses modified code from SDL_gfx (LGPL) with permission from author.

 1. Installation
 ================